LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/PreprocessorDirectives.md

 As the name suggests, a preprocessor is a tool that runs before the actual compilation starts.
 Preprocessor directives cause the preprocessor to modify the text of a C++ program before it is compiled.

+Prior to compilation, the code file goes through a phase known as translation.
+Many things happen in the translation phase to get your code ready to be compiled.
+A code file with translations applied to it is called a translation unit.

 Preprocessor directives always start with a hash sign #

 These preprocessor directives extend only across a single line of code.
 As soon as a newline character is found, the preprocessor directive is ends.
 No semicolon (;) is expected at the end of a preprocessor directive.
 The only way a preprocessor directive can extend through more than one line is by preceding the newline character at the end of the line by a backslash (\).

 ### #include
 You use preprocessor directives and the names of header files to tell the computer the locations of the code provided in libraries.

 To use a header file in a C++ program, use the preprocessor directive include.